ls1intum/Artemis/docs/dev/testservers.rst

 Test Server 1-3
 ---------------

-Deployment via Bamboo.
+Deployment with Github Actions.
 Only for branches of the ``ls1intum/Artemis`` repository, no forks.
 Guide available in the Artemis Developer Confluence Space: `Deploying changes to test server`_.

 .. _`Deploying changes to test server`: https://confluence.ase.in.tum.de/display/ArTEMiS/GitHub+Deployment